stakater-archive/StakaterCloudDocs-Archived/content/sre/argocd/01-introduction.md

 We use GitOps to continuously deliver application changes

-[Argo CD](https://argoproj.github.io/argo-cd/){: target=_blank} is a declarative, GitOps continuous delivery tool for Kubernetes.
+[Argo CD](https://argoproj.github.io/argo-cd/) is a declarative, GitOps continuous delivery tool for Kubernetes.
 The deployment environment is a namespace in a container platform.

 Argo CD models a collection of applications as a project and uses a Git repository to store the application's desired state.